CSchoel/ad-dummies-java/README.en.md

 For this reason additional classes, which are for instance required for the realization of data structures, are always implemented as inner classes of the example.
 In a real application one should of course (barring very few exceptions) write each class into its own source file.

+## Deviations from the book

+In some details the implementation in this repository deviates from the pseudo code in the book.
+This is the case wherever Java lacks the features to realize the example exactly or when there is a small error or inaccuracy in the book.
+The latter cases are marked with a `FIXME` in a comment and may well be seen as guilty plea of the proof reader.

 ## Tests

 Additional to the source code in the folder `src/main/java` there are also unit tests in the folder `src/test/java`.